Posted by Nicole Frain in Product Information

 So beyond using the internal Bulk Nutrient staff as test subjects we call on genuine users of the product.

-We love feedback from first time, casual or long term customers, however those that have used our products for some time and have great brand loyalty, and likely want to help see a project succeed become the perfect choice for our product evaluations.
+We love feedback from the first time, casual or long term customers, however those that have used our products for some time and have great brand loyalty, and likely want to help see a project succeed become the perfect choice for our product evaluations.

 These are the people we most want to satisfy, hence the desire to have them (you) involved.

-A delay as short as a week could have a month’s or mores impact, depending on our ordering cycles.
+A delay as short as a week could have a month’s or more impact, depending on our ordering cycles.
 Meeting the requested timeframe from the team helps them to do their job, and also shows them that you are invested in doing yours, after all, you keenly nominated yourself to do it and we’d hate to miss your valuable feedback.

 While we understand that life can get in the way, a lot of time can go into preparing samples and organising these tests, so if you find yourself often short of time to do extra tasks, then putting your hand up for evaluations may not be ideal.
 We know deadlines are a big drag for some people, so just consider whether you are a ‘systems person” before signing up.